Back to Blog

 Step 6: Use a CDN

-A CDN serves your files from servers closest to your visitors.
+A CDN serves your files from servers closest to your visitors, reducing round-trip time.

 Free options: